 Multi-disciplinary sprint team

 The team at TG4 comprised of the product manager, marketing, development and design.
 The product manager acted as the decision maker during the sprint.
 The team members that Red Lemonade brought were a designer, sitting in as part of the TG4 team, and of course the facilitator.
-As a facilitator, we specialise in product strategy to keep the four-day process focused and on track.

 The goal of the sprint